Thanks to advancements in detection and treatment, a positive HIV diagnosis is no longer a death sentence.

 It’s important for everyone, regardless of sexual orientation or lifestyle, to understand what the drug is and how it works, so that those who benefit from taking it can access it.
 Widespread knowledge and awareness of the drug is crucial for HIV prevention.

-The PrEP pill (taken daily) contains two HIV medicines: tenofovir and emtricitabine.
+The PrEP pill (taken daily) contains two HIV medications: tenofovir and emtricitabine.
 These work by having different systems in the body store antiretrovirals (ARVs).

 When the body is exposed to HIV, these ARVs kick into gear and stop the virus from entering cells in the system.
 Without the virus being able to enter cells and replicate, the PrEP user stays HIV-negative.